PicoPlanetDev/Target-Analysis/README.md

 Data from the analysis is stored in the data folder as data-<Name><Day><Month><Year><Target number>.csv

-For each target, you can click [Use Today] to set today's date and use target #1.
-The target number allows you to score multiple targets from the same person on the same day.
+Alternatively, click File -> Show Output after analyzing a target to see each bull laid out in their real locations.
+Click the "Open Target CSV" button to open the CSV file for the target.
+Click the "Open Data CSV" file to open the CSV that contains all scanned targets.
+You cannot use File -> Show Output if you analyzed multiple targets using the Open Folder method.

 If "Use info from file" is selected, the program will automatically update the date and target number.
+This will overwrite all data and target number information in the box already.
+If the file is not named correctly, or you would like to use a different date or target number, make sure to deselect this option.
 For this, you must name the target files as such:
 <2 number day><3 letter shortened month><Year><left side or right><target number>.jpeg
 For example:
 "03jan2021left1.jpeg" and "03jan2021right1.jpeg"

+You can click [Use Today] to set today's date and use target #1.
+The target number allows you to score multiple targets from the same person on the same day.
+When using this option, please make sure to disable "Use info from file" in this scenario.
+You can also simply type in a date and target number, but please make sure to disable "Use info from file" in this scenario.

+Type in a name that identifies the target.
+I prefer to use the shooter's name for this.
+It is preferable to make the name one word only (Sigmond or SigmondKukla for example) to avoid problems related to the path of files that use this name.

 To score multiple targets:
 1. Place all of the scanned targets into the images folder.
+Do not place any other files with the JPEG extension in the folder right now.
+If necessary, create a subfolder and move the extraneous files to that location.
 2. Make sure that all targets are named correctly (as per the example above)
 3. Click File -> Open folder and select the images folder
 4. Wait until the label at the top of the window reads "Done"